OS Migration to Dissimilar Hardware: A Comprehensive Guide

 2. Download AOMEI Backupper Professional and install it on a working computer.

-Download Free Trial Win 10/8.1/8/7/XP
+FREE Download Win 10/8.1/8/7/XP

 Secure Download

-1. Create a system image backup and save it to external hard drive.
-Just launch this software, click “Backup” and “System Backup” subsequently, then select an external hard drive as destination path and click “Start Backup”.
+1. Create a system image backup and save it to the external hard drive.
+Just launch this software, click “Backup” and “System Backup” subsequently, then select an external hard drive as the destination path and click “Start Backup”.

 System Backup

-How to perform OS migration to dissimilar hardware in Windows 10
+How to Perform OS Migration to Dissimilar Hardware in Windows 10

 Then, continue to see below and learn the detailed steps of OS migration to dissimilar hardware.

 Step 2.
 Go to WinPE Environment via bootable media.
-Click start menu and select “Restart”, press the specific key on the first screen (usually F2 or ESC), then go to Boot tab and move USB drive to the first option by clicking “+”, finally press “F10” to save the changes.
-A few seconds later, you will see the main interface of AOMEI Backupper under WinPE environment.
+Click the start menu and select “Restart”, press the specific key on the first screen (usually F2 or ESC), then go to the Boot tab and move the USB drive to the first option by clicking “+”, finally press “F10” to save the changes.
+A few seconds later, you will see the main interface of AOMEI Backupper under the WinPE environment.

 Bios